wkolowski/coq-mtl/README.md

 * Check what is the precise relation between bind and ap (and if it's possible to define monads in two nonequivalent ways due to this).
 * Check if the Lazy monad makes sense.
 * Decide what to do with ContT and ContT_refactored.
+* Fix free monads.
+* Define a transformer instance for Free.

 ### Technical

 * Revise the compilation steps from this README file.
+* Update this README.